cocodono/SPRING2023TIDYVERSE/README.md

 <li> <a href = "https://rpubs.com/greggmaloy/1027079"> Rpubs </a> </li>
 <li> <a href = "https://www.kaggle.com/datasets/saurabhshahane/music-dataset-1950-to-2019?resource=downoad"> Kaggle </a> </li>

+TIDYVERSE EXTEND
+The overarching purpose of this assignment was the utilization of github as a collaborative coding tool to explore push, pull, clone and forking capabilities.
+In this assignment a github repository was cloned, another student's vignette .rmd file modified and then the .rmd file was pushed back to the original github repository to demonstrate github's collaboration capabilities.

+The vignette which was modified was created by Jlok17.
+The vignette was modified to improve ggplot readability.
+More specifically the plot was reordered and observation value labels were introduced to a scatter plot.
+<li> <a href = "https://github.com/greggmaloy/SPRING2023TIDYVERSE/blob/main/Data_607_TidyVerse_Extend_Gregg_Maloys_Extend_of_Loks_Vignette.Rmd"> Github </a> </li>
+<li> <a href = "https://rpubs.com/greggmaloy/1031975"> Rpubs </a> </li>
 =======

 # Glen Davis